camrunr/cribl_update_secret/README.md

 This script allows you to update secrets in Cribl via the API.
-As of this first release, it only applies to a username/passord style secret, found under Group Settings -> Security -> Secrets.
+As of this first release, it only applies to a username/password style secret.
+Secrets are found under Group Settings -> Security -> Secrets.

 Usage:
     `cribl_update_secret.py [-h] [-D] -l LEADER -g GROUP -s SECRETID -S SECRETVALUE -u USERNAME [-P PASSWORD]`